Betty Joanne Tormoehlen Lawson

 When the Lawsons returned to Hawaii in 1967, she stopped singing in shows but continued to sing in oratorios.
 She conducted choirs in churches when needed, a practice she had started when her husband had served earlier in the U.S. Army.
 She also led the Samoan Gospel Heralds, an all-male chorus, in Hawaii for 25 years.
 They dedicated a number, "Once I Stood," to her from Through the Years, a CD album they released in 2010.

 In spite of the fact that she was raising three children from her husband's first marriage, one from their marriage, and later four hanai (foster) children, Lawson remained active as a singer and conductor during these years and also gave voice lessons, something she had started after her marriage.
 She continued to do so in subsequent years and maintained a teaching studio.
 One of her stepsons, John, though not a career musician, has been active in music for many years as a singer and conductor, mostly in the Portland, Oregon, area.

 Lawson was a recording artist with Chapel Records in the 1960s, when she recorded three Records.
 On one of these albums, O, Come, Immanuel, released in 1963, the Meistersingers, directed by Dean Friedrich, and the George Wargo Symphonette accompanied her.
 She also recorded Come My People in 1962 and Come Unto Me, Ye Weary in 1968 and was later featured in a compilation Chapel Records recording with other artists.

-In lyceum programs given at academies and colleges in the 1960s, she performed mostly sacred works but would also on occasion sing operatic arias and some numbers from light opera.
+In lyceum programs given at SDA academies and colleges in the 1960s, she performed mostly sacred works but would also on occasion do operatic arias and some numbers from light opera.
 In the 1970s she was featured as a soloist in a Faith for Today telecast.